RDR2Blackwater/KemonoHandler/readme.md

 * Where are the downloaded attachments saved?

-All attachments are saved in the folder `creator_name` like `Exga`, which is in the same folder of the script.
+All attachments are saved in the folder with the name of creators like `Exga`, which is in the same root path of the script.

 > Attachments are renamed before download using the format **{post title}_{index}.{attachment_prefix}**.
 However, to avoid unpredictable path errors, the backslash in the post title is removed.